AARP Hearing Center

 Block grants and unfunded mandates are two government budgetary practices that can have significant implications for lower levels of government.

-Block grants pass decision-making authority and fiscal responsibility to a lower level of government.
-With the funds from a block grant, the lower level of government obtains broad latitude for spending the money.
-In exchange, the higher level of government generally caps the funds available each year for the program.
+Block grants pass decision-making authority and fiscal responsibility to a lower level of government to provide broadly defined benefits or services.
+With the funds from a block grant, the lower level of government obtains latitude for spending the money.
+This reflects the belief that the lower level of government knows their needs better than the higher level of government.
+In exchange, though, the higher level of government generally caps the funds available each year.
+This can be problematic as the funds provided may be insufficient to achieve the intended purpose.
+In addition, quality controls may be inadequate.

-Sometimes the federal government imposes requirements on lower-level jurisdictions.
-If the necessary resources are not provided to pay for these demands, it is called an unfunded mandate.
-Without federal government resources, states must spend their own funds.
+Sometimes, the higher level of government imposes requirements on lower-level jurisdictions without providing the resources necessary to pay for them.
+This is called an unfunded mandate.
+Without adequate resources, the lower level of government must spend their own funds.
 This can potentially displace other priorities.

 BLOCK GRANTS AND UNFUNDED MANDATES: Policy